Nathalie Sergueiew: Later life and death

 After the war Lily and her husband lived in a house they built in northwest Michigan; where Lily died in 1950 from kidney failure, and was buried in Solon Cemetery.
 Bart, who remained in their house, was laid beside her in 2012.

 Lily wrote a revealing memoir, based on her secret diaries and notes from 1940 to 1945.
-These memoirs (with critical comments on her former MI5 employers) were eventually found by Gilles Perrault and published in 1966, entitled Seule face à l'Abwehr ["Alone against the Abwehr"], (Paris: Librairie Arthème Fayard / Éditions J'ai Lu).
+These memoirs (with critical comments on her former MI5 employers) were eventually found by French writer and journalist Gilles Perrault and published in 1966, entitled Seule face à l'Abwehr ["Alone against the Abwehr"], (Paris: Librairie Arthème Fayard / Éditions J'ai Lu).
 An English translation, Secret Service Rendered, was published in 1968.